piotrboron/tradingindicators/README.md

 # tradingindicators

-I had a store that allowed me to monetize my interest in the topic of trading and trading indicators.
-There were proprietary trading indicators, my original book on creating cryptocurrencies and free bases for creating trading bots for Spotware cTrader.

-The store offered trading indicators written in the PineScript language, which are based on the Stochastic RSI, TMA and MA.

-Since I really like trading with cTrader from Spotware, I decided to explore the topic of creating cBots.
-With a built-in panel for backtesting strategies and relatively simple programming thanks to cAPI, I created some simple strategies that anyone can download for free and develop to make them more effective and profitable.
+I previously ran an online store that allowed me to combine my passion for trading and algorithmic indicators.
+The store featured a range of proprietary trading indicators written in PineScript, focusing on strategies based on Stochastic RSI, TMA, and MA.
+Alongside these, I authored an original book on cryptocurrency creation and offered free resources for building trading bots on Spotware’s cTrader platform.

+Driven by my interest in cTrader, I delved into developing cBots using Spotware’s cAPI, creating simple trading strategies.
+These cBots, equipped with built-in backtesting panels, were designed to be accessible, enabling anyone to download, modify, and enhance them for more effective and profitable trading outcomes.

+# challenges :

+Doing this kind of business, it's hard to come to an agreement with payment operators.
+For this reason, the store was closed irretrievably.

 # note :
-All I have is this uncommented mess, I don't support this project anymore
+This project is no longer actively supported, and the available code is provided as-is. (basically uncommented mess)